 The last stop for any customer at your store is the billing counter.

-Till then your prospective customer reach the billing queue, decided his stuff to buy and got through the shopping experience very well.
+Till then, your prospective customer reaches the billing queue, decides his stuff to buy, and gets through the shopping experience very well.

-If you asure a convinient, fast and easy experience at their last stop, they are more likely to visit you again.
+If you ensure a convenient, fast, and easy experience at their last stop, they will likely visit you again.

-You need to make sure the queing path is convienient and smooth to move .
-Also, try different ideas to keep them busy while they are in queue.
+You need to make sure the queuing path is convenient and smooth to move.
+Also, try different ideas to keep them busy while they are in the queue.

 Using the Pyramid Principle Of Design

-A human eye is built to notice the tallest item first and then sub-conciously move to smaller items.
+The human eye is built to notice the tallest item first and then sub-consciously move to smaller items.

 In this way, you can actually guide the audience visually and highlight the items which you want first to get attention.

-It also becomes easy to bring attention from the shoppers to centre of your store representing the primary product or prospect of the store.
+It also becomes easy to bring attention from the shoppers to the center of your store, representing the primary product or prospect of the store.